idugalic/digital-restaurant/README.md

 In general there are two approaches:

- - **segregating Command and Query** - resources representing Commands (request for changes) and resources representing the state of the domain (Read Models) are decoupled
+ - **segregating Command and Query** - resources representing Commands (request for changes) and resources representing the state of the domain (Read Models / materialized views) are decoupled
- - **not segregating Command and Query**
+ - **not segregating Command and Query** - one-to-one relation between a Command resource and a Query Model

- This application is using the first approach ('segregating Command and Query') by exposing capabilities of our 'domain' via the [REST API component](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-monolith/src/main/kotlin/com/drestaurant/web) that is responsible for
+ This application is using the first approach ('segregating Command and Query') by exposing capabilities of our 'domain' via the REST API components that are responsible for
  - dispatching commands - [CommandController](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-monolith/src/main/kotlin/com/drestaurant/web/CommandController.kt)
- - querying the materialized views - [Spring REST repositories](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-monolith/src/main/kotlin/com/drestaurant/query/repository)
+ - querying the read model / materialized views - [Spring REST repositories](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-monolith/src/main/kotlin/com/drestaurant/query/repository)

-No one-to-one relation between a Command resource and a Query Model resource.
-This makes easier to implement multiple representations of the same underlying domain entity as separate resources.
+**There is no one-to-one relation between a Command resource and a Query Model resource.
+This makes easier to implement multiple representations of the same underlying domain entity as separate resources.**

 [Event listener](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-monolith/src/main/kotlin/com/drestaurant/query/handler) is a central component.
-It consumes events, and creates materialized views (projections) of aggregates.
+It consumes events, and creates Read Models / materialized views of aggregates.
 This makes querying of event-sourced aggregates easy.

 Aditonally, our event listener is publishing a WebSocket events on every update of materialized views.